D-1 (Sony): Format

 The D1 units are switchable between NTSC and PAL.
 Luma is sampled at 13.5 MHz and Chroma at 6.75 MHz with an overall data rate of 27 MHz.
-Sampling at 13.5 MHz was used as it is a common multiple of NTSC/PAL line rate (6x 2.5 MHz).
+Sampling at 13.5 MHz was used as it is a common multiple of NTSC/PAL line rate (6 x 2.5 MHz).
 The first input/output interface was a 25 pin parallel cable (SMPTE 125M) and later updated to serial digital interface on coaxial cable (SDI, SMPTE 259M, 75Ω coax, 270 MHz).
 Ancillary data can be put in H/V blanking intervals.
 Color space for Y’ B’-Y’ R’-Y’ is also defined in ITU Rec.
 601 or Rec.
 709 color space.

 Panasonic's D-5 format has similar specifications, but sampled at 10-bits as opposed to D-1's 8-bits.
-It had the advantage of development time as it was introduced much later than Sony's D-1 and two years after Sony's Digital Betacam format was unveiled.
+It had the advantage of development time as it was released much later than Sony's D-1 and one year after Sony's Digital Betacam format was unveiled.

 The D-2 format system from Sony and Ampex soon followed two years later, using composite video in order to lower the bandwidth needed.
 This reduced D-2's price tag to half that of D-1.
 Since D-2 was composite digital as opposed to component, it could easily be dropped into the space and infrastructure of composite analog machines presently used at the time (2-inch Quadruplex, 1-inch Type C and 3/4-inch U-Matic).
 Since less information was recorded on D-2 than on D-1, tape speed could be reduced and hold a maximum of 208 minutes compared to D-1's 94 minutes.
 However, D-2 was still a compromise, being composite video.

 As broadcasters would later convert from analog to digital wiring, component digital infrastructure became feasible.
-Sony's popular component Digital Betacam would usher the transition of keeping the colors separated in component digital space (D1/D5) rather than combined in composite space (D2/D3).
-Digital Betacam could play previous analog Betacam/Betacam SP tapes – which by now – had built a library archive for broadcasters using its 1/2-inch tape format (as opposed to the bulkier 19mm D1/D2 cassettes).
+Sony's popular component Digital Betacam supported this transition by keeping the colors separated in component digital space (D1/D5) rather than combined in composite space (D2/D3).
+Digital Betacam could play previous analog Betacam/Betacam SP tapes which by now had built a library archive for broadcasters using its 1/2-inch tape format (as opposed to the bulkier 19mm D1/D2 cassettes).
 1/2-inch Digital Betacam thus became the de facto standard-definition broadcast editing, delivery and archive standard.

 Even as HD broadcasting and delivery became more commonplace in the U.S. after 2008–2010, networks would often require standard definition copies on Digital Betacam.
 Television shows such as CBS' The Rachael Ray Show were still recorded and archived on Digital Betacam as late as 2012.